ryandday/relx/README.md

 Working with SQL often means writing error prone raw strings.
 Refactoring is a pain, and in more complex applications you have to write extensive tests to make sure your stringly typed queries work in every situation.

 relx is a modern C++23 library designed to solve these problems by constructing and executing SQL queries with compile-time type safety.
-It provides a header-only fluent, intuitive interface for building SQL queries while preventing SQL injection and type errors.
+It provides a fluent, intuitive interface for building SQL queries while preventing SQL injection and type errors.

-In addition to the header only library, it features two postgresql clients for database access, an async client (with boost::asio) and a synchronous client.
+relx features two postgresql clients for database access, an async client (with boost::asio) and a synchronous client.

 Once C++26 comes out with reflection (fingers crossed!) then there will be some breaking API changes.